captainhook-go/captainhook/README.md

 local caches or install the correct dependencies after pulling the latest changes.

 You can run your own commands or use loads of built-in functionality.
-For more information have a look at the [documentation (NOT AVAILABLE YET)](https://captainhook-go.github.io/captainhook/ "CaptainHook Documentation").
+For more information have a look at the [documentation](https://captainhook-go.github.io/captainhook/ "CaptainHook Documentation").

 ## Installation